Skip to main content

 Level 2: Swap Your “Escapism” Games for “Mindful” Game Sessions

-I’m not here to tell you to play only meditation apps.
+I’m not here to tell you to play only wellness apps.
 I still love competitive and intense games.
 But I started categorizing my sessions: Type A (escapism, stress-spiking, play-when-stable) and Type B (immersive but calming, play-when-fragile).
 If I’d had a brutal day and my anxiety was at 8/10, loading into a toxic ranked ladder was like entering a raid without healing spells.
 I learned to choose games that supported my mental state, not just distracted from it.

 This wasn’t about restriction; it was about matching the right tool to the problem.
 That shift alone dropped my late-night shame spirals dramatically.